Legal Header

 Companies use dams to retain various types of fluids depending on the type of energy development activity.
 In some cases, dams retain fluid waste, such as tailings from oil sands mining and coal mining operations.
 In other cases, dams are used to retain water until it is needed to help recover resources, such as for hydraulic fracturing.

-Oil sands tailings is by far the largest volume of all the fluids impounded at 96.6 per cent of the total approved capacity across all energy-sector dams.
+Oil sands tailings is by far the largest volume of all the fluids impounded at 96.6 per cent of the total approved capacity.
 The remaining volume is taken by fresh water, process-affected water, and coal tailings.

 More detailed information about the dams we regulate can be found on our interactive Dam and Pond Map.